aishani-goyal/Web-Security-Scanner/README.md

-# 🌐 Website Security Scanner
+# 🌐 CyberSafe - Website Security Scanner

 ## 📌 Overview
 The **Website Security Scanner** is a tool designed to analyze website URLs for security vulnerabilities, trust scores, SSL certificate validity, and backlink analysis.
 It helps users assess the reliability of a website by displaying key security metrics in an intuitive visual format.